 Building Regulations work in line with the Building Act 1984.
 Amendments to this act are made regularly so it is important to check your structural changes against the latest amendments.

-The Council will appoint a building control officer (BCO) who will inspect the work at regular intervals to ensure it meets correct standards.
+The Council will appoint a building control officer (BCO) who will inspect the work at regular intervals to ensure it meets the correct standards.

 Contact your Building Control office at your local council for advice on how to proceed.